Public preschools in the ACT

 - All about Playschools

 - Transition to School Guide to starting school/preschool.

-When parents and families engage with their children's learning and school activities, there are important benefits for learning and wellbeing.
-Parent associations provide a range of options for families to get involved and engage with their child's education.
+Engaging with learning and school activities has important benefits including improved results and well-being for children.
+Parent associations help families to connect with school activities and engage with their child's education.
 They also provide a forum for parents and families to comment on the details of school life.

-P&C associations may have an early learning parent representative, talk to your school parent association for further information or contact Council.
+P&C associations may have early learning or preschool/kindy parent representatives.
+Talk to your school parent association for further information or contact Council.